-External channels are very useful if you want to send some of Expedition's numbers/data to your instrument system for display on deck.
-For example you might want to display target speed when sailing a windward leeward course, or polar percentage when sailing a reaching course.
-There are ten external channels available for this purpose.
+Expedition can exchange data with B&G's external channels.
 Simply choose the desired channel and select the number/function from the drop down menu.
-Note that you can also select one of Expedition's Alternating Channels here.
+Note that you can also select one of Expedition's alternating numbers.

-Selecting the damped check-box next to any external channel will cause damped data to be output.
+Selecting the damped check-box next to any external channel will cause damped data to be sent.